 Housing and Planning Minister Brandon Lewis has announced new measures that will make it easier to turn underused office buildings into new homes.

-We highlight what you could gain from attending next month's IED conference in London.
+We highlight what you could gain from attending this week's Post-Brexit Planning And Economic Development Conference in London.

 Policy: High Speed Two: From Crewe to Manchester, the West Midlands to Leeds and beyond.

 Policy: Government Response to the Report of the House of Lords Select Committee on the Built Environment.

 Sadiq Khan's consultation document for the next London Plan poses challenges to applicants and authorities, says Laura Webster.